Active Travel in Cheshire East

 Since our Cycling Strategy was adopted in 2017, Government policy has evolved to consider all modes of active travel and so now is the time to develop a new Active Travel Strategy (see above).

-Our ambition is a ‘step change’ in the take up of cycling by residents of all ages across Cheshire East – with a focus on encouraging more people to cycle safely and walk more often with confidence for everyday journeys and leisure, especially into and out of town and village centres.
-Incorporating walking into the role will enable the thinking around sustainability, connectivity and accessibility – especially for wheelchair users, pushchairs and mobility scooters.
+Our ambition is a ‘step change’ in the take up of active travel by residents of all ages across Cheshire East – with a focus on encouraging more people to walk, cycle and wheel safely more often with confidence for everyday journeys and leisure, especially into and out of town and village centres.

 Projects